austencollins/cloudevents-demo/README.md

 * Your function should do something interesting with the image and publish the results to Twitter.

 ### CloudEvent: AWS S3

+Your FaaS function should react to BOTH events from AWS S3 & Azure Storage.
+Here is the exact AWS S3 event you will receive:

 ```javascript
 {